-- 5. Humanitarian action will be integrated throughout the Strategic Plan, as critical not only to saving lives and promoting dignity during crises, but also to building resilient systems, accelerating progress towards the Sustainable Development Goals and realizing children's rights.
-New cross-cutting programmes on resilience, peacebuilding and climate action orient UNICEF work in all contexts towards addressing fragility and the root causes of conflict, crisis and displacement, while building capacities to prevent, prepare for and respond to crises. - 6.
+- 5. Humanitarian action is integrated throughout the Strategic Plan as critical not only to saving lives and promoting dignity during crises, but also to building resilient systems, accelerating progress towards the Sustainable Development Goals and realizing children's rights.
+New cross-cutting programming on resilience, peacebuilding and climate action orient UNICEF work in all contexts towards addressing fragility and the root causes of conflict, crisis and displacement, while building capacities to prevent, prepare for and respond to crises.
+Increased rigour and a more systematic approach to programming in this area will be key to UNICEF work on ensuring that no child is left behind, regardless of their environment. - 6.
 It is not only crisis that drives the urgency of this moment, but also opportunity.
-How economies and societies are reimagined will have intergenerational significance.
+How economies and societies are reimagined and how we catalyse new development opportunities or take advantage of emerging ones will have intergenerational significance.
 UNICEF will work to galvanize global transformation and create a world in which every child is included, without discrimination, and has agency, opportunity and their rights fulfilled.